Haunting before-and-after images of LA buildings show extent of devastating fires

 Haunting before-and-after images of buildings, including a senior center, places of worship, and businesses, razed to the ground show the extent of the devastation caused by the wildfires in Los Angeles.

-At least five people have been killed so far as the fast-moving wildfires sweep across the L.A. area, with thousands of firefighters attempting to extinguish the blazes.
+At least seven people have been killed so far as the fast-moving wildfires sweep across the L.A. area, with thousands of firefighters attempting to extinguish the blazes.

 The Palisades Fire — now one of the most destructive L.A. has seen — has burned more than 17,200 acres, while the Eaton fire has scorched some 10,600 acres.
 The Sunset Fire in Hollywood has engulfed 60 acres.